-Ransomware is a problem that affects all industries across the globe.
+Ransomware is a problem that affects all industries including financial firms, government agencies, schools , hospitals and law firms, across the globe.
 It can hit local drives and spread to attached devices or take out entire networks and backup data at once.
-Though recovery without paying the ransom is sometimes possible, it can be costly and time-consuming if the victim is unprepared.
+Though recovery without paying the ransom is sometimes possible, it can be costly and time-consuming if the victim is unprepared or in the case of a targeted attack.
 And, if an attacker chooses to publish sensitive data, a system backup won't be effective in stopping them.

 The first ransomware attack was in 1989.
 A doctor handed out floppy disks that supposedly contained a questionnaire to evaluate patients during the AIDS crisis.
 Instead, the disk held what we now call the AIDS Trojan.
-It encrypted sensitive data on doctors' computers, forcing them to mail ransom payments to an address in Panama to receive a decryption key.
+It encrypted sensitive data on doctors' computers, forcing them to mail ransom payments to an address in Panama to receive a decryption key for the infected system.

 Today's ransomware attacks are far more sophisticated and even more costly.
 Recently, on July 2, 2021, REvil, a Russian cybercriminal gang, infected over 1500 victims with ransomware.
 They did it by exploiting a vulnerability in Miami-based Kaseya Ltd.’s Vector Signal Analysis software.
 The hackers demanded a $70 million ransom to decrypt the blocked data.

 The attack left multiple industries struggling to recover information, including a Swedish supermarket chain, several New Zealand schools, and a small town in Maryland.